zerodevapp/zerodev-docs/docs/production.md

 ## Pinning a smart contract wallet version

 ZeroDev may update its smart contract wallet implementation from time to time.
-We advise product apps to "pin" their smart contract wallet version, so that your new users don't wound up with a different version of the wallet than your old users within the same app.
+We advise product apps to "pin" their smart contract wallet version, so that your new users don't wind up with a different version of the wallet than your old users within the same app.

 To pin a smart contract wallet version, specify the `implementation` parameter when you construct a ZeroDev wallet, like this: